Hexham and Allendale Railway: First railways

 The Newcastle and Carlisle Railway was built to connect the east and west coasts of northern England, but in its construction, priority was given to opening the section between Hexham and Blaydon.
 This was to give early access to the River Tyne for lead ore extracted in the area, considered to be the most lucrative potential traffic for the line.
 The Newcastle and Carlisle Railway was completed (from Carlisle to Gateshead) in 1837.

 Much of the ore was extracted from hilly locations north and south of the N&CR main line, and for some time it was carted down to the N&CR at Hexham or Haydon Bridge for onward conveyance by train.
 This was an improvement on the previous arrangement, but it was not long before proposals for railway connections were put forward.
 As early as 1841 the Newcastle and Carlisle Railway considered a connection to Alston and Nenthead, high in the hills south of and above Haltwhistle.
 The Nenthead part of that was dropped, but the branch line from Alston to Haltwhistle was opened in two stages in 1851 and 1852.

 A rival proposal to the N&CR Alston branch had been the Wear Valley Extension Railway, which was proposed in 1845 to build from Frosterley on the Wear Valley Railway to near Milton on the Newcastle and Carlisle Railway main line.
 Sponsored by the Stockton and Darlington Railway this was conceived as part of a future through main line route to Scotland.
 The terrain was very challenging, and attempts to keep to main line curvatures and gradients had to compromise with realistic earthworks.
 Opposition from the Earl of Carlisle, the major landowner in the area, resulted in the proposal being dropped in 1846.

-Now in the same year the Newcastle and Carlisle published their intention to build a branch to Allendale from Morralee, but they were unable to prepare timely and accurate survey documents for the line through difficult terrain and the plan was deferred; even the Alston branch, serving a greater concentration of the lead industry, was much delayed in opening..
+Now in the same year the Newcastle and Carlisle Railway published their intention to build a branch to Allendale from Morralee, but they were unable to prepare timely and accurate survey documents for the line through difficult terrain and the plan was deferred; even the Alston branch, serving a greater concentration of the lead industry, was much delayed in opening..

 The independently promoted Border Counties Railway ran north from Hexham, connecting mineral deposits to the main line as well as harbouring strategic plans to reach further, which it later achieved.
 The first part opened in 1858.